Updated: Mar 23

-Hydrogen Fuel Cell modules are particularly favourable due to their relative cleanliness and safety and recyclability.
 Today, fuel cell power modules for UAV are available from several companies in various sizes including Intelligent Energy, Doosan and Ballard.
 (Note: Since this original writing Ballard's UAV fuel cell division has been acquired by Honeywell)

 A comparison can be drawn between the weight-efficiency of electrical energy produced by hydrogen fuel cells versus by Lithium Polymer batteries.
 Take for example a comparable 800W fuel cell system versus an 800W battery system: Intelligent Energy currently produces the lightest-weight commercially available Hydrogen FCPM for UAVs weighing in at 850g.
 Adding all essential components such as regulator, hybrid battery, harness and a minimal hydrogen tank brings the system to 1,500g.

 While a mass of hydrogen gas stores more energy than the equivalent mass of batteries, it cannot supply the power without the fuel cell whereas the batteries can both store energy and supply power.
 Around 2,000g of power system weight, the fuel cell system begins to store more energy than LiPo for a 600W drone.

-This property makes Hydrogen Fuel Cells an ideal candidate for powering UAS indented specifically for long endurance.
+This property makes Hydrogen Fuel Cells an ideal candidate for powering UAS intended specifically for long endurance flights.